 Every EPR project starts with ambitions to improve patient safety and be cost-effective.
 But poor adoption means clinicians revert to incumbent systems or paper.
 As a result, you won’t meet your patient safety improvements, your process efficiencies will not materialise, and therefore the business case for the EPR will fail to balance.

-A recent NHS EPR usability survey
+An NHS EPR usability survey

-A recent survey of more than 1,600 emergency care professionals suggests that good NHS EPR usability can benefit a hospital’s clinical, patient flow, and financial functions.
+A survey of more than 1,600 emergency care professionals suggests that good NHS EPR usability can benefit a hospital’s clinical, patient flow, and financial functions.
 It may actively prevent patient harm too by enforcing clinical safety systems.

 The study included median system usability scores by system2.
 We’re pleased to see that Nervecentre ranks in top place in the survey: